The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

-This gives you centre-to-centre convenience, no check-in or security lines and a regular service running every 2 hours.
-It can be easily booked via the NS International site (euros) or the Trainline site here (multi-currencies) with prices starting at only €38 one-way.
+It gives you centre-to-centre convenience, no check-in or security lines and a regular service running every 2 hours.
+It can very easily be booked at the Trainline site here (multi-currencies) or at the NS International site (euros) with prices starting as low as €38 one-way.

-Deutsche Bahn (DB German Railways) and NS International (Dutch Railways) jointly run a 6x daily direct train between Amsterdam and Berlin – this is a standard Intercity (IC) rail service, not a high-speed one – and the journey time is just under 6 hours.
+Deutsche Bahn (DB German Railways) and NS International (Dutch Railways) jointly run the 6x daily direct train between Amsterdam and Berlin – this is an ICE rail service but does not travel on high speed tracks – the journey time is just under 6 hours.

-In the Netherlands it is known as the Intercity Berlin.
-We’ve made this trip multiple times and here is our detailed guide to Amsterdam-Berlin by Intercity train.
+We’ve made this trip multiple times and here is our detailed guide to Amsterdam-Berlin by ICE train.
 The info here is applicable if travelling in either direction – Amsterdam to Berlin or Berlin to Amsterdam.

 Amsterdam to Berlin (daily)